Who is most likely to benefit from The Sight Center services?

 Will The Sight Center maintain contact with my physician?

-Robert Goulding, O.D., and Jill Holler, O.D, provide a full report to the referring physician regarding the recommended treatment as well as programs and services provided for each patient.
+Absolutely!
+The referring physician always remains the primary eye care provider.
+The Sight Center’s certified staff, including our Low Vision Optometrists, provide a full report to the referring physician regarding the recommended treatment as well as services provided for each patient.

 Can referrals be made by someone other than a physician?

 Most referrals are made by ophthalmologists and optometrists.
 However, in some cases, The Sight Center receives referrals from health and human service organizations as well as other health professionals in private practice throughout the region.

 What types of fees and payment options are available at The Sight Center?